 Matt’s background , which includes more than 11 years as an executive with a hospital and health system, effectively brings the voice of the client to the firm’s service delivery model.
 Matt is also a frequent presenter to client boards, trade associations and other industry groups on a variety of high‐level healthcare strategy and leadership topics.

 Matt resides in Dublin, Ohio with his wife Joanne.
-Daughter Heather is the Assistant Editor of Capital Style magazine in Columbus and son Mark is finishing his undergraduate degree in Finance at Miami University in Oxford, Ohio.
+Daughter Heather is the Assistant Editor of Capital Style magazine in Columbus and son Mark is working for Robert W. Baird as an investment analyst.
 Matt is very active in his church, St. Brigid of Kildare, has served on various committees at Wedgewood Country Club, and was recently the Marietta College Alumni Association representative on the search committees for both the President and VP of Advancement positions.

 Tracy L. Zuckett